 Letter from Harriette Anderson to Paul Kaser June 19, 1936

-The suggested theme for the #52 Ancestors Challenge this week is “road trip”.
-That gives me an excuse to tell a story I’ve been itching to tell, pulled from my mother’s correspondence.
+A suggested theme for a blog challenge was “road trip”.
+That gave me an excuse to tell a story I’ve been itching to tell, pulled from my mother’s correspondence.
 This is not the first story I have told about Harriette Anderson (Kaser) and it will not be the last, because she kept letters and passed on the story of her life in oral history.

 Family road trips are also not a new subject for Ancestors in Aprons.
 For instance,

 It is the trip to the Texas Centennial Exposition in Dallas in 1936 that provided mother with some real excitement–and I am not talking about the Fair.

 Harriette Anderson and Paul Kaser had their first date on November 9, 1934.
 They started dating and corresponded when they were apart, beginning the following year.
 Each summer, my mother and a couple of her school teacher friends would either go to Ohio State University in Columbus to take Education classes, or they would go on a road trip in one of my mother’s string of cars that she loved so much.

 In June, 1936, on a trip that started on Wednesday, June 17, and ended ten days later, on Saturday, June 27, she and fellow teachers Sarah Leonard (Keyser) and Fern Patterson (Purdy) and unspecified other “girls” (one was named Alice) took a roundabout route to the Dallas State Fair.
 Sarah Leonard was teaching first grade when I started school in Killbuck and Fern was teaching third grade.
 They seemed ancient then (probably not yet 40) so it is fun to picture them as young single “girls” bending over road maps and plotting their summer getaway.